-Take inspiration from online eyeglasses retailer Warby Parker, which has converted an old yellow school bus into a travelling store; and from Pantone, which has a seasonal pop-up cafe in Monaco serving multi-hued snacks to promote the company’s color identification system.
-Pop-ups work for the world’s biggest brands, too: fashion giant Hermés‘ has created a travelling laundromat, where visitors can dip-dye vintage scarves.
-With its bright orange retro decor, it makes a perfect backdrop for Instagram snaps.
+Take inspiration from online eyeglasses retailer Warby Parker, which has converted an old yellow school bus into a traveling store.
+Or take a que from Pantone, which has a seasonal pop-up cafe in Monaco serving multi-hued snacks to promote the company’s color identification system.
+Pop-ups work for the world’s biggest brands, too.
+Fashion giant Hermés‘ has created a traveling laundromat, where visitors can dip-dye vintage scarves.
+With its bright orange retro decor, the pop-up shop makes a perfect backdrop for Instagram snaps.

 Tailor your pop-up to your goals and demographic

 To decide if a pop-up works for you, you’ll first need a clear sense of your goals.
 Do you want to increase sales, boost brand recognition, or drive traffic to your website?
 Do you have excess stock you want to get rid of, or products that could sell well during a particular season?
 Are you looking to get feedback on new products, or to allow people to try out a new concept?

 Researching your target demographic and their habits will be the next step to start narrowing down what will work.